 Data Availability and Pricing

 Market data comes from the exchange that offers the market.
 For example, the New York Stock Exchange (NYSE) provides Level I and II data for stocks listed on the NYSE.
 Day traders receive the market data via their day-trading brokerage.
 Level I and II are available for futures and stocks.
-Some forex brokers also offer Level II market data, although not all.
+Some forex brokers also offer Level II market data, although not all do.